The Claddagh Ring Story:

 What Does it Mean?

+The Claddagh symbol consists of a heart enclosed by two hands with a crown above them, symbolizing loyalty, friendship, and love.
 A traditional expression, often associated with the symbol (especially if a Claddagh ring is being given to someone) is “Let love and friendship reign."

-The Claddagh Ring Story: Where Did It Come From?
+The Claddagh Ring Story:

+One legend holds that the symbol was invented to be an alert system to the natives.
 Ships that belonged to the town and were considered amicable tradesmen would bear the symbol on the sails of their ships and on their clothing.

 If a foreign ship was to fish in their waters without the symbol, the local fishermen would kill all of the ship’s crew.